 Synaptic Package Manager

 If you have used Synaptic Package Manager to install certain programs, you can use the same program to uninstall just like you did in ‘Software Center’.
-Note that most programs installed via Synaptic Package Manager also get listed in ‘Software Center’ too, but for I recommend to use Synaptic Package Manager as it gives option for complete removal of the programs.
-Launch ‘Synaptic Package Manager’ and search the program name in the ‘Quick filter’ box.
-Select the program from the results and click on ‘Mark for Complete Removal’.
-Then click ‘Apply’ and you are done.
+Note that most programs installed via Synaptic Package Manager also get listed in ‘Software Center.’
+Still, I recommend using Synaptic Package Manager as it gives the option to delete the programs.
+First, launch ‘Synaptic Package Manager’ and search the program name in the ‘Quick filter’ box.
+Next, select the program from the results and click on ‘Mark for Complete Removal’.
+Then click ‘Apply,’ and you are done.

 sudo apt-get remove <package name> && sudo apt-get autoremove

-The apt-get remove command doesn’t remove the automatically installed programs and so you may see bunch of left over garbage.
-Alternatively, you can use aptitude, which will automatically remove things and also gives a interactive command line interface to work with.
+The apt-get remove command doesn’t remove the automatically installed programs, and so you may see a bunch of leftover garbage.
+Alternatively, you can use aptitude, which will automatically remove things and also gives an interactive command-line interface to work with.

-Aptitude is not installed in Ubuntu and elementary OS by default, so if you haven’t installed it yet, you can install it using apt-get.
+Aptitude is not installed in Ubuntu and elementary OS by default, so you can install it using apt-get if you haven’t installed it yet.

 sudo apt-get install aptitude